saivarshithredd/EDA-on-movie-dataset/README.md

 # EDA-on-movie-dataset
-This repository contains an exploratory data analysis (EDA) on a movie dataset.
+This repository contains an exploratory data analysis (EDA) on a movie dataset, where various techniques are applied to uncover insights.
+The analysis includes handling missing values, detecting outliers, and visualizing the distribution of key variables like ratings, votes, and gross earnings using histograms, scatter plots, and boxplots.
+Correlations between features are examined through a heatmap, and the relationships between categorical and numerical variables are explored.
+The goal is to gain a deeper understanding of the dataset's structure and identify trends or patterns that may inform further analysis or modeling.